Nordgaren/DS2-META/README.md

 # Change Log
 ### Beta 0.2

 * Program is now up to date with it's Scholar counterpart, except missing the Apply Special Effect function (Used to apply bonfire rest when warping and in the "Restore Humanity" button).
 I will keep looking for it.

+* Brotherhood of blood "Rank" is still uncertain.
+"Progress" is in the table, but COULD be wrong.
+Just not 100% sure.
+Anyone who has a character they can see this with, please make an issue with what you find (correct or incorrect).

 * New Hotkey system using GlobalHotkeys library.
 Should fix issue with input delaying game